er2/paraprogramming/README.md

 By creating something of a brand, I also hope this will encourage developers of relevant tools to embrace paraprogramming principles, most often by teaching their tools to output and accept structured data.

+### Solutions Engineering and Enterprise Business Applications

+Paraprogramming is highly pragmnatic and solutions oriented.
+Therefore a paraprogramming curriculum ought to cover an overview of existing common classes of enterprise business applications, such as ERPs, CMSs, CRMs, Wikis, ticketing systems, and document management systems.
+Don't reinvent the wheel